 Knee replacement surgery has undergone significant improvement over the course of the last 20 years.
 Most knee conditions can be successfully treated with either medication or physical therapy, but when such treatments fail to eliminate pain and restore knee function, surgery may be necessary.

 Establishing a conclusive diagnosis with X-rays, MRIs and additional tests is the first step in treating any knee condition.

-Dr. James Grimes is our veteran knee specialist at Orthopaedic Associates of St. Augustine and Dr. Paul Roettges is trained in knee replacements as well as revisions.
-Both are expert in diagnosing knee complications and identifying the proper course of treatment.
+Dr. Paul Roettges is our knee specialist at Orthopaedic Associates of St. Augustine and Dr. Roettges is trained in knee replacements as well as revisions.
+He is an expert in diagnosing knee complications and identifying the proper course of treatment.